fallahn/osgc/did/readme.md

 This assumes the default xinput style controller layout on Windows.
 Custom keybinds and controller input is coming Soon™

 ###### Hosting a Game
 Click host on the main menu to host a new game.
-The host can shoose to update the 'seed' a random word or phrase which is used to change how the island is generated, it can be almost anything you like!
+The host can choose to update the 'seed' a random word or phrase which is used to change how the island is generated, it can be almost anything you like!
 Remember the seeds for your favourite islands as using the same seed will regenerate the same one each time (although not necessarily with the same treasure...).
 Hosting requires port 20715 to be open on the host computer, and any relevant NAT/port forwarding done to allow other players to join across the internet.

 ###### Joining a Game
 To join a game, hit join from the main menu.
 When prompted enter a name for your character, and the IP address of the game you'd like to join.
 Port 20715 will need to be open for outgoing connections.
 Click join to attempt to join the host's lobby.